fishtree-attempt/simple-linear-regression-public-health/episodes/02-singleContPred.md

 {: .challenge}

 ## Visualising a simple linear regression model with one continuous explanatory variable
 We can also interpret the model through a line overlayed onto the previous scatterplot.
 We can obtain such a plot using `effect_plot()` from the `jtools` package.
 We provide the name of our model, followed by a specification of the explanatory variable of interest with `pred = Height`.
 Our current model has one explanatory variable, but in later lessons we will work with multiple explanatory variables.
 We also include a confidence interval around our line using `interval = TRUE` and include the original data using `plot.points = TRUE`.
 Finally, we specify a red color for our line using `colors = "red"`.
+As before, we can edit the x and y axis labels.

 ~~~
 effect_plot(Weight_Height_lm, pred = Height, plot.points = TRUE,
-            interval = TRUE, colors = "red")
+            interval = TRUE, colors = "red") +
+  xlab("Height (cm)") +
+  ylab("Weight (kg)")
 ~~~
 {: .language-r}